 - When you are not available to supervise your young, untrained kitten who could be injured or cause property damage if left unattended.

 - When your cat needs to be separated from visiting workers or guests.

 - When other pets or children are active and might disturb your cat.

-- A safe place to sleep undisturbed.
+- When your cat needs a safe place to rest, nap or sleep undisturbed.